 Now that we have written our script to write to RFID tags using our RC522 we can now write a script that will read this data back off the tag.

-The first line of code basically tells the operating system how to handle the file when a user executes it.
-Otherwise it will try and just run it as a normal script file and not a python file.
+a.
+The first line of code tells the operating system how to handle the file when a user executes it.
+Otherwise, it will try and just run it as a regular script file and not a Python file.

-This line is quite important as it calls SimpleMFRC522’s creation function and then stores that into our reader variable as an object so we can interact with it later
+b.
+This line is quite important as it calls SimpleMFRC522’s creation function and then stores that into our reader variable as an object so we can interact with it later.

 try: id, text = reader.read() print(id) print(text)

-This ensures that no matter what we run the GPIO.cleanup() function.
+This try statement ensures that no matter what we run the “

-3. Now that you have finished writing your Read.py script for your RFID RC522 it should look something like what is shown below:
+Read.py” script for your RFID RC522 it should look something like what is shown below.

 An example of what a successful output would look like is displayed below.

 We will be going into more depth with these scripts and the RFID chip in later tutorials.
-This includes exploring how to setup an attendance system among other cool DIY Pi projects.
+It will include exploring how to set up a door security system among other cool DIY Pi projects.

-If you have enjoyed this Raspberry RFID RC522 tutorial or have any feedback feel free to drop a comment below!
+If you have enjoyed this Raspberry RFID RC522 tutorial or have any feedback, then feel free to drop a comment below.